PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

  <img src="/paco-cpu/images/results/alu/approx-alu-pipeline.svg" alt="Approx ALU" width="500" height= "300" style = "margin:30px">

-The [design document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:alu) elaborates on the concept behind approximation using the ALU in detail.
+The [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:alu) elaborates on the concept behind approximation using the ALU in detail.

 ### A Lookup Table (LUT)
 The Lookup Table unit allows an application to replace complex arithmetical functions with a segment-wise linear approximation of it (see Fig.2).
 It is created within the CPU pipeline and takes **only one cycle** in the execution stage of the CPU.